 "We did his lung transplant for his quality of life," his mother says.
 "Even though he was alive, he wasn't really living and he knew that.
 He could only watch his brothers and sisters play."

 The six-hour procedure began with the removal of Luke's diseased lungs, a process that usually begins once the transplant team receives word that the plane carrying the donor lungs has landed in Pittsburgh.
-Removing Luke's lungs required a bit more time due to scar tissue associated with a lobectomy that had been performed years earlier at another hospital, Dr. Wearden said.
+Removing Luke's lungs required a bit more time due to scar tissue associated with a lobectomy that had been performed years earlier at another hospital.
 Luke was placed on a heart-lung machine.

 The donor lungs were separated at a back table in the operating room and were implanted one at a time.
 Each required three anastomoses to unite it with the pulmonary artery and veins, as well as the bronchus.

 Luke's immunosuppression regimen involved giving steroids prior to surgery, then thymoglobulin during the first five days following the operation, and then tacrolimus, the primary immunosuppressive agent.